 The themes of Windows XP, now on Windows 10.
 Some of these were once exclusively available on certain versions of Windows XP, with the Royale theme being a particular nostalgic throwback to 2004.

-As they’re all optimised for displays up to 4K, all of these look very sharp for any monitor.
+As they’re all optimized for displays up to 4K, all of these look very sharp for any monitor.
 While it does cost $11.99 (about £8.49 / AUS$15.49), it's a small price to pay for a complete, elegant makeover of your Windows 10 PC from 2001.